grantseltzer/karn/README.md

 - [contained.af](https://contained.af/) - a CTF game meant to teach you about syscalls and capabilities

 ### Contact developer
 Questions/Concerns?
-Open an issue or email me - grant at capsule8.com
+Open an issue or email me - grantseltzer at gmail.com